At times,Page Generator Pro may not produce the results that you expect.

 This is caused by WordPress, or a third party plugin, outputting PHP warnings, notices or errors in the response received from the generation process.

-- Add the following lines to your wp-config.php file:
+- Add /replace the following lines in your wp-config.php file:

 - Run the generation process again

 - Inspect the log file at wp-content/debug.log, noting any messages that appear.